The tax year is 1 July through 30 June. However, tax authorities are empowered to approve a special year-end.

 All companies are required to file an income tax return each year by 31 December for the preceding financial year (1 July through 30 June) by accounting for business income on an accrual basis.
-If the special year granted by the tax authorities ends on 31 December, then the tax return is required to be filed by 30 September following the year-end.
+If the special year granted by the tax authorities ends between 1 July and 31 December, then the tax return is required to be filed by 30 September following the year-end.

 Tax authorities can require a non-filer to file income tax return for any of the last ten years.

 Companies are required to pay advance tax on the basis of tax liability of the immediately preceding tax year in respect of their income (excluding capital gains and presumptive income).
 The advance tax is to be paid after adjusting the taxes withheld at source (other than the tax withheld relating to FTR).